Inertia & The Laws of Motion: Vehicle Occupant SafetyUpdated Oct. 31, 2019

 To put it simply, inertia means that an object will move (or not move) according to the last set of “instructions” it was given by an outside force, until another outside force intervenes.
 So, if you were to throw a tennis ball in an environment where no other forces could act on it, that ball would continue moving along the same path, at the same speed, forever.
 Of course, such environments do not naturally exist.
 If you were to throw a tennis ball now, gravity would intervene and pull it back to Earth.
 Even in outer space, a moving object will eventually be slowed or redirected by outside forces.

-Newton’s first law effects the way your car starts, stops, and is involved in all the other natural processes which govern its movement.
+Newton’s first law affects the way your car starts, stops, and is involved in all the other natural processes which govern its movement.

 Newton’s second law: acceleration and braking